tuckerweibell/recipe/packages/recipe/src/components/EzRadio/EzRadio.md

 See [WAI-ARIA accessibility guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/radiobutton/) for radio buttons.

-All radio button form controls should have corresponding labels using `ariaLabel` (hidden) or `EzFormControlLabel`.
+All radio button form controls must have corresponding labels using `ariaLabel` (hidden) or `EzFormControlLabel`.

 If a label isn't used (for example when using an icon-only super radio button), be sure to add an `ariaLabel` directly to `EzRadio`.